dabwao/BuildEmission-Tracker/README.md

 # 6. User-Friendly Interface:
 o	Intuitive Design: Boasts an intuitive and user-friendly interface, making it accessible to users with varying technical expertise. o	Multi-Language Support: Provides support for multiple languages to cater to a diverse user base.

+# 7. Test Edition:
+A test edition of the app is not available on https://emission-phase1.web.app/ for testing and you can login to have a test using the following user credetnials: username: app@test.com    password:  Pass123